paulocv/academic_cv_02/content/publication/ventura-ForecastingRelativeAbundance-2023/index.md

 # Abstract and Keywords
 # =======================
 abstract: |
   Aedes-borne diseases represent a major public health threat and mosquito control operations represent a key line of defense.
 Improving the real-time awareness of mosquito control authorities by providing reliable forecasts of the relative abundance of mosquito vectors could greatly enhance control efforts.
-To this aim, we developed an analytical tool that forecasts Aedes aegypti relative abundance 1 to 4 weeks ahead.
+To this aim, we developed an analytical tool that forecasts _Aedes aegypti_ relative abundance 1 to 4 weeks ahead.
 Forecasts were validated against mosquito surveillance data (2,760 data points) collected over multiple years in four jurisdictions in the US.
-Our forecasts were consistently accurate and precise for all analyzed study sites, forecasting horizon, and for periods with medium/high Ae.
-Aegypti activity.
+Our forecasts were consistently accurate and precise for all analyzed study sites, forecasting horizon, and for periods with medium/high _Ae.
+Aegypti_ activity.
 97.1\% within the same order of magnitude as the empirical observations, the symmetric absolute percentage error was in the range 37\%-65\%, the 90\% interquantile range of the forecasts had a coverage of 77-82\%.
 The developed tool can be instrumental to address the need for evidence-based decision making.

 # An optional shortened abstract, shows up in featured cards of the publication.
-summary: An analytical tool to forecast the abundance of Ae. aegypti mosquitoes in urban areas.  # Will be filled manually.
+summary: An analytical tool to forecast the abundance of *Ae. aegypti* mosquitoes in urban areas.  # Will be filled manually.

 tags:  # Will be filled manually.
 These tags create categories in the website.
 - Preprint
 - Mosquito  # The first tag shows in the featured cards
 - Forecasting
+- Aedes aegypti
 - Los Angeles
 - Maricopa
 - Key West